Mixbook/pub-dartlang/doc/glossary.markdown

 line or in a browser.
 The opposite of an application package is a [library package](#library-package).

-Application packages should check their [lockfiles](#lockfile) into source control, so that everyone working on the application and every location the application is deployed has a consistent set of dependencies.
-Because their dependencies are constrained by the lockfile, application packages usually specify `any` for their dependencies' [version constraints](#version-constraint).
+Application packages should check their [pinned versions file](#pin-file) into source control, so that everyone working on the application and every location the application is deployed has a consistent set of dependencies.
+Because their dependencies are constrained by the pin file, application packages usually specify `any` for their dependencies' [version constraints](#version-constraint).